Contezza/contezza-apps-community/libs/core/extensions/README.md

 ### Extension processors

 Using `provideExtensionProcessors` (token `EXTENSION_PROCESSORS`) it is possible to define functions to be applied to the extension configuration.
-These functions are applied after all extension files are merged.
+These functions are applied after all extension files are merged but before imports (see paragraph below) are resolved.
 It takes as parameter an array of `void`-valued functions, e.g.
 ```ts
 provideExtensionProcessors([(config) => console.log(config)])
 ```